lux-sp4rk/bloodwork-vn/docs/manuscript.md

 Trembling, she forced herself to move, her fingers closing around the scissors the toy had dropped.

-With agonizing slowness, Rachel dragged herself to her feet, every movement sending fresh waves of pain through her battered body.
-Her eyes darted around the room, searching for any sign of the mechanical menace.
-Then she saw it.
-The Viking was trapped inside the fish tank she'd bought months ago in a fit of optimism.
-The toy had lost one of its legs and couldn't jump out.
-Its arms flailed helplessly against the smooth glass walls, its eyes still glowing with malevolent purpose.
-And then there it was, a slight crack in the glass, the start of a spider web.
+Rachel hauled herself upright, pain spiking with every movement.
+She swept the room—then froze: the Viking thrashed inside the fish tank she’d bought months ago.
+One leg was gone; it couldn’t clear the rim.
+Its arms scraped uselessly at the glass, eyes still burning.
+A hairline crack veined the pane, spreading like a spiderweb.

 Desperation fueled Rachel's thoughts as pain and an overwhelming craving for alcohol clouded her mind.
-With a sudden flash of inspiration, she limped to the bar as quick as she could, her fingers closing around the neck of a vodka bottle.
+With a sudden spark, she limped to the bar as quickly as she could, her fingers closing around the neck of a vodka bottle.
 She took a long, burning swig, the liquid fire momentarily dulling her agony.

-Steeling herself, she hobbled back to the trapped Viking, dousing the mechanical menace with the remaining alcohol.
-Her hands trembling, she fumbled for the lighter on the nearby table, its small flame dancing in the darkness.
-Grabbing a decorative pillow, she set it ablaze, the fabric quickly engulfed in hungry flames.
-With a grimace, she tossed the makeshift torch into the fish tank.

-The vodka ignited instantly, creating a miniature inferno.
-Rachel watched, transfixed, as the Viking's plastic body began to warp and melt, its malevolent eyes flickering one last time before being consumed by the flames.
+She limped to the tank and doused the Viking with the remaining vodka.
+The lighter snapped; flame bloomed.
+She pressed a pillow to it until it roared, then pitched the burning bundle into the tank.

 ## Act 3